Bylaws of the Green Party of the United States Youth Caucus

 1.8.
 Leadership of campus//local/state chapters should also adhere to these values, and they should do everything within their capacity to help develop the consciousness of their membership, so as to create a welcoming, safe space in which to build collective power, with women--including trans women, people of color, people with disabilities and the entire spectrum of the LGBTQIA+ community and the poor and homeless.

 1.9.
-As a corollary to oppression under capitalism is the oppression felt by the white working class members of our community, who are often used as bludgeons by the ruling class against women, people of color, people with disabilities, etc. It is the mission of the Young Greens of the US to create opportunities for solidarity so that mutual understanding and shared collective power can be built.
+As a corollary to oppression under capitalism is the oppression felt by the white working class members of our community, who are often used as bludgeons by the ruling class against women, people of color, people with disabilities, etc. It is the mission of the Young EcoSocialists of the GPUS to create opportunities for solidarity so that mutual understanding and shared collective power can be built.

 1.10.
 The Green Party recognizes this nation’s actual history, not its idealized history.
 A history of empire building, capitalism, white supremacy, and genocide.
 The Green Party must lead in the understanding of this history, and the current reality that is this history's result.